NguyenTJoseph/reading-notes/StructuringWebPages.md

 After figuring out what you need on your site, a site map helps you organize and sort what pages you want and the information you want on those pages.

 ## Wireframes
 Wireframes are simple sketches of the page showing the elements and information you are going to put on there.
-It shows a heirarchy of the information and how much space it might need.
+It shows a hierarchy of the information and how much space it might need.
 ## Visual Design
 Visual design communicates to your users by organizing a prioritizing information on a page to help them understand importance and order of information.
 Elements to keep in mind will designing a website include:
 - Content
-- Prioritzation
+- Prioritization
 - Organization
-- Visual Heirarchy
+- Visual Hierarchy
 - Grouping
 - Similarity

 ## HTML Structure Summary
 - HTML pages are text documents.
 - HTML uses tags that are in angled brackets.
-- Tags are also reffered to as elements.
+- Tags are also referred to as elements.
 - There are usually opening and closing tags.
-- Opening tags can have attributes that gives infromation about the content inside.
+- Opening tags can have attributes that gives information about the content inside.
 - Attributes have a name and a value

 ## HTML 5 Layout